End-to-end Ethernet testing matures

 Schweiger confirms that network equipment manufacturers (NEMs) have talked to Agilent about this level of integration.
 “I think that’s certainly the future,” he contends.
 “It’s very expensive to dispatch test equipment and people to do testing.
 If you can put a product in a loopback mode or get diagnostics out of it-network equipment manufacturers have promised this ever since they made network equipment.
 ‘You won’t need test equipment if you buy our product.’”
 But, he adds, “Agilent still exists.”

 Mekic says none of JDSU’s customers have yet undertaken this level of integration.
-She surmises their hesitation could be “the fact that they want to keep the costs separate or they realise that the test and measurement piece is usually only about 2% of all the network element spending.”
-She also believes NEMs may want to continue external testing because it affords them the opportunity to ask the test vendor for customisation.
-Test and measurement is not an NEM’s core competency, “so they may deprioritise it or not prioritise it correctly,” she says.
+She surmises their hesitation could be “the fact that they want to keep the costs separate or they realize that the test and measurement piece is usually only about 2% of all the network element spending.”
+She also believes NEMs may want to continue external testing because it affords them the opportunity to ask the test vendor for customization.
+Test and measurement is not an NEM’s core competency, “so they may deprioritize it or not prioritize it correctly,” she says.

 That said, Mekic says she can see the potential benefit of integrating, say, 802.1ag testing into a NID.
 “If the link goes down between the NIU [network interface unit or NID] and the service providers’ network element, [the NIUs] should be able to send alarms upstream to the elements to let them know that the link has been broken, that an issue has occurred, and a technician should be dispatched to fix this,” she explains.